Matters — January 2026

 Women, Infant, and Children Program Audit (26-380A)

-The city is proposing to add a cost-benefit analysis audit of the Women, Infant, and Children (WIC) program to its Fiscal Year 2026 audit work plan.
-This audit will evaluate the program's effectiveness and efficiency, helping determine whether it is delivering value to participating residents and families.
+The City Auditor's Office proposes adding a cost-benefit analysis of the Women, Infant, and Children (WIC) program to the 2026 municipal audit work plan.
+This analysis will examine whether the program effectively serves its intended beneficiaries and delivers value to the city.

 City Property Sale Process (26-381A)